 What kind of treatment will I receive?
 My therapy style is to look at how one’s thinking affects mood and behaviors and how past events may be influencing current relationships and overall functioning.
 We can work together on identifying what you want to get out of therapy and how we can reach these goals.

 Do you provide medication?
 Medication is provided by a psychiatrist or a physician.
-Research has indicated that a combination of medication and psychotherapy can be more effective than either alone.
+Research has indicated that a combination of medication and psychotherapy may be more effective than either alone.
 If your symptoms indicate that medications may be beneficial, I will refer you to a psychiatrist or your personal physician.

 I believe that every person’s experience is contextual and unique, influenced by family of origin, life experiences, and view of the world.
 I am passionate about helping others discover how to effectively manage what life throws at us by learning the value of vulnerability, understanding how our thoughts influence our emotions and behaviors, developing healthier relationships, and learning how we can live in a way that is genuine and authentic.